Cruz Bustamante

-Cruz Miguel Bustamante (born January 4, 1953) is an American politician.
-He served as the 45th lieutenant governor of California from 1999 to 2007, under governors Gray Davis and Arnold Schwarzenegger.
-A member of the Democratic Party, Bustamante also served in the California State Assembly and was the speaker from 1996 to 1998.
+Cruz Miguel Bustamante (born January 4, 1953) is an American politician who served as the 45th lieutenant governor of California from 1999 to 2007 under governors Gray Davis and Arnold Schwarzenegger.
+A member of the Democratic Party, Bustamante previously served in the California State Assembly and was its speaker from 1996 to 1998.

 Early life and education

 The eldest of six children, Cruz Bustamante was born in Dinuba, California.
 His family later moved to San Joaquin, California.
 He attended and graduated from Tranquillity High School in the 1970s, where he excelled in both football and wrestling, and later attended Fresno City College and California State University, Fresno.
 Bustamante earned his Bachelor of Arts via distance learning from California State University, Fresno, in 2003.